 Operating activities reported on the statements of revenues, expenses, and changes in net position are those activities that generally result from exchange transactions, such as payments received for providing services and payments made for services or goods received.
-Operating revenues of the College include activities, such as (1) student tuition and fees, net of scholarship allowances; (2) auxiliary activities; and (3) most federal, state, and local grants and nonoperating revenues of the College include activities that have the characteristics of nonexchange transactions.
-Certain significant revenue streams relied upon for operations are recorded as nonoperating revenue, including state appropriations, property taxes, federal Pell grant revenue, federal HEERF grant revenue, federal CRF grant revenue and gifts.
+Operating revenues of the College include activities, such as (1) student tuition and fees, net of scholarship allowances; (2) auxiliary activities; and (3) most federal, state, local and private grants and nonoperating revenues of the College include activities that have the characteristics of nonexchange transactions.
+Certain significant revenue streams relied upon for operations are recorded as nonoperating revenue, including state appropriations, property taxes, federal Pell grant revenue, federal HEERF grant revenue, and gifts.